Lialliane/magical-characters/README.md

 # Magical characters

-### This project fetches characters from Harry Potter film series and displays them. /n The characters can be filtered based on the house they belong to.
+### This project fetches characters from Harry Potter film series and displays them. <br /> The characters can be filtered based on the house they belong to.